-6. Hepatitis B Vaccine
+7. Hepatitis B Vaccine

+To meet this requirement, students must provide proof of a positive antibody titer, proof of the two-dose series, or proof of the three-dose series.

+Any student enrolled in a higher education institution who is a health science student and is expected to have patient contact shall present proof of protection against Hepatitis B before patient contact begins.
+For purposes of this paragraph adequate immunization is defined as:

+- 1. A complete Hepatitis B vaccination series or - 2.
+Laboratory evidence of immunity via a Hb Titer.

+An individual may be exempted from the requirements of this section only under the following circumstances:

+Where physician is licensed by the Board of Medical Examiners, the Board of Osteopathic Examiners or a Health Department determines that a particular vaccine is contraindicated for one of the following reasons:

+- 1. the individual meets the criteria for contraindication set forth in the manufacturer's vaccine package insert; or - 2. the individual meets the criteria for contraindication published by the U.S. Centers for Disease Control or the ACIP; - 3. in the best professional judgment of the physician, based upon the individual's medical condition and history, the risk of harm from the vaccine outweighs the potential benefit.

+Should the student present a report for a blood test for antibody to Hepatitis B (Hb, Ab) and the result shows that the individual did not respond adequately to the vaccine series, the three-dose series must be repeated.

+Hepatitis B vaccines and antibody titers (serology for immunity) are available at the University Health Center on an appointment only basis and for a fee.
+University Health Center Appointment Schedule is Monday - Friday 8:30 am - 3:30 pm.

+8. MMR (Measles, Mumps, Rubella)

 - a.
-Positive antibody titer OR Three doses according to the following schedule - a.
-1st dose: at elected date - b.
-2nd dose: at least 4 weeks after the first dose - c.
-3rd dose: at least 8 weeks after the second dose and 16 weeks after the first dose. - b.
-Any student enrolled in a higher education institution who is a health science student expected to have patient contact shall present proof of protection again Hepatitis B before patient contact begins. - a.
-For purposes of this paragraph adequate immunization is defined as: - i. complete hepatitis B vaccine series or - ii. laboratory evidence of immunity or infection - c.
-An individual may be exempted from the requirements of this section only under the following circumstances: - a.
-Where a physician licensed by the Board of Medical Examiners, the Board of Osteopathic Examiners or a Health Department determines that a particular vaccine is contraindicated for one of the following reasons: - b. the individual meets the criteria for contraindication set forth in the manufacturer's vaccine package insert; or - c. the individual meets the criteria for contraindication published by the U.S. Centers for Disease Control or the ACIP; - d. in the best professional judgment of the physician, based upon the individual's medical condition and history, the risk of harm from the vaccine outweighs the potential benefit. - d.
-If the series is delayed between doses, the vaccine should be continued from where it was left off. - e.
-Should the student present a report for a blood test for antibody to Hepatitis B (Hb, Ab) and the result shows that the individual did not respond adequately to the vaccine series, the three-dose series must be repeated. - f.
-Hepatitis B vaccines and antibody titers (serology for immunity) are available at the ETSU Student Health Services on an appointment only basis and for a fee.
-Immunizations Schedule Monday -Friday 8:00-11:30 and 1:30-3:30.

-7. MMR (Measles, Mumps, Rubella)

-- a.
-Submit one of the following: - Documentation of 2 doses of MMR vaccine administered at least 30 days apart with the 1st dose given at 12 months of age or later. - Documentation of 2 doses each of separate measles, mumps and rubella vaccines given at least 30 days apart with the 1st doses given at 12 months of age or later.
-If first doses were separate vaccines, 2nd dose may be MMR combined vaccine. - Documentation of positive serological immunity to measles, mumps and rubella. - Licensed health care provider documented history of each of the diseases.
-Self or parent-reported disease history is not acceptable. - Documented allergy to any component of the vaccine. - c.
-MMR vaccine and titers for immunity documentation are available at ETSU Student Health Services on an appointment only basis and for a fee.
-Immunizations Schedule Monday -Friday 8:00-11:30 and 1:30-3:30. - 8.
-Tdap Tetanus immunization must be documented within the last 10 years.
-To reduce pertussis morbidity among adults and maintain the standard of care for tetanus and diphtheria prevention and to reduce the transmission of pertussis to infants and in health-care settings, the advisory Committee on Immunization
+Submit one of the following: - Documentation of two doses of MMR vaccine administered at least 30 days apart with the first dose given at 12 months of age or later. - Documentation of 2 doses each of separate measles, mumps and rubella vaccines given at least 30 days apart with the 1st doses given at 12 months of age or later.
+If first doses were separate vaccines, second dose may be MMR combined vaccine. - Documentation of positive serological immunity to measles, mumps and rubella. - Licensed health care provider documented history of each of the diseases.
+Self or parent-reported disease history is not acceptable. - Documented allergy to any component of the vaccine.

+b.
+MMR vaccine and titers for immunity documentation are available at University Health Center on an appointment only basis and for a fee.
+University Health Center Appointment Schedule is Monday - Friday 8:30 am - 3:30 pm.